 Crime Prevention Officers work to maintain, revitalize, and create new Neighborhood, Business and City-wide Watch programs.
-There were 16 City-wide watch meetings held in 2012 with 390 persons in attendance.

 The Neighborhood Watch is a program designed to train members of neighborhoods on how to better secure their homes, get to know one another and organize themselves in teams to “watch” their communities for possible criminal activity.
 Citizens are trained on how to report crime and receive prevention tips/information from the police.
 Neighborhood Watch meetings are held by Block Captains.
 Block Captains are usually chosen by the Neighborhood Watch members in each area based on their availability to communicate with police and the members of their watch.
 They are usually in charge of the neighborhood when it comes to coordination of efforts, with the assistance of the police.
 A City-wide Neighborhood Watch Block Captains meeting will be held once every 30 days.

 In 2011, there were 60 documented Neighborhood Watch programs.
 In 2012, there are 75 watches or renewed organizations, a growth of 15.
 A total of 252 contacts in the community watch program subscribe to NIXLE and keep in contact with police through crime watch posts and email.
 This year 62 meetings were held with over 4000 citizens attending.

 Visit Nextdoor.com, a private social network for you, your neighbors, and your community: https://nextdoor.com/choose_address/?i=kzbwtabumsqhvvcqcnuf